-E-commerce is essentially the process of buying & selling through electronic transactions – on the internet, through mobile apps & other devices.
-Whenever you buy or sell online, you’re involved in the e-commerce transaction.
+What is ecommerce?
+Ecommerce is essentially the process of buying & selling through electronic transactions – on the internet, through mobile apps & other devices.
+Whenever you buy or sell online, you’re involved in the ecommerce transaction.

 What Platform is Best For My Business?